 13. Pour your heart out to an online counselor

-In India, Counselling is still not a common and acceptable recourse to seek when the blues hit.
+While in the west, counselling is commonplace, back home counselling isn’t yet a common and acceptable recourse to seek help when the blues hit.
 But what if you could pour your heart out to an online counsellor, anonymously, and get well-informed, well-meaning advice?
 That’s what Puneet and Richa aimed to do when they quit their jobs at McKinsey and founded YourDOST, an online emotional support system.

 14. Pedicures and foot massages at your door step: